-25 Apr 2017, in Apparel - Last week was a good week for our Race to the Top program in Vietnam.
+25 Apr 2017 Last week was a good week for our Race to the Top program in Vietnam.
 First discussions on wastewater and chemical usage in the industry, the uptake of renewable energy, creation of Eco Industrial Parks as well as how to facilitate worker – management engagement, and a new partner to support and scale the work of the program.

 At a Race to the Top gathering hosted by the Vietnamese Ministry of Industry and Trade, collaboration partners came together for the first time to discuss wastewater and chemical usage in the industry, the uptake of renewable energy, creation of Eco Industrial Parks as well as how to facilitate worker – management engagement.
 IDH will now, together with the Ministry of Industry and Trade develop an action plan to follow up on the discussion items.